zeusmedina/cs-application-crawling-lab-codeU/README.md

 To index a page, we

-1. Make a `TermCounter` for the contents of the page, using code from a previous lab.
+1. Make a Java `TermCounter` for the contents of the page, using code from a previous lab.

 2. Push the contents of the `TermCounter` to Redis.